psFried/dgen/SYNTAX.md

-# PGen Syntax
+# DGen Syntax

-The PGen language syntax is intentionally as simple and minimal as possible.
+The DGen language syntax is intentionally as simple and minimal as possible.
 Most people will probably only write dgen scripts occasionally, so we want the syntax to be simple and easy to remember.
 As of right now, the language only has a few types.
 The grammar of dgen is broken down to function definitions and expressions.

 ## Comments
 The comment character is `#`.
 Everything after a `#` until the end of the line will be ignored by the interpreter.